This post may contain affiliate links. Please see my disclosure policy for more details.

 After waking the following morning to find we had very little food and water left and the esky (cool box) had got rather warm, we dragged our unwashed selves the remaining 53km to Bremer Bay, to re-stock our supplies and have a good old makeover at a holiday park.

-Read all about what we got up to in Bremer Bay next, including where we stayed and what to see there, including killer whales!
+Read all about the best things to do in Bremer Bay next, including where we stayed and what to see there, including killer whales!

 If you’re planning a road trip of your own, check out my whole five-week Perth to Adelaide drive itinerary, which includes drive stops, distances, accommodation and costs.